Automatic Man: Album art

-Painted by Bay Area artist Dwain Zerio (1950–1995), both front covers of each Automatic Man album feature a simple luminously painted blue alienlike face staring out from space.
-This 'alien' face was meant to be representative of a human without a body, with just the spiritual energy or 'aura' providing the visual shape.
+Painted by Bay Area artist Dwain Zerio (1950–1995), both front covers of each Automatic Man album feature a luminously painted blue alienlike face staring out from space.
+The alienlike face was meant to be representative of a human without a body, with the spiritual energy providing the visual shape.
 The debut album is blue on blue, while the follow-up features the blue face on a shocking pink and magenta background.
-The inside liner art of the first album includes the blue face with Egyptian wings, floating above a pyramid, rising Atlantis-like out of a raging ocean with a maelstrom in the background.
-The artwork for the "My Pearl" single featured a woman's face suspended over a misty crevasse crowned with wings and a self-consuming serpentine rainbow.
+The inside liner art of the first album includes the blue face with Egyptian wings, floating above a pyramid, and Atlantis rising out of a raging ocean with a maelstrom in the background.
+The artwork for the "My Pearl" single featured a woman's face suspended over a misty crevice crowned with wings and a self-consuming serpentine rainbow.

-The art work for both Automatic Man LP covers was entirely original, and one of the first times (possibly THE first) that an alien face had been depicted in a mass market medium; it bears more than a passing resemblance to the alien face which would be seen on countless bumperstickers and decals from the early 1990s onward.
+The artwork for both Automatic Man LP covers was entirely original, and an early example of an alien face being depicted in a mass market medium.